SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Experimental details in Section and additional experiments

 Using Lemma~\ref{lem:Hproject}, we can compute the closed form update of~\eqref{eq:SAN implicit linearized 1..n without variable metric} (the details are left to readers):

 We call this algorithm \emph{SAN-id}\footnote{because this algorithm fits also in our SNRVM framework with $\mW_k \equiv \mI$ in~\eqref{algo:SNRVM}.} for short.
-However, we observe from Figure~\ref{fig:san vs san-id} that SAN-id only performs well at the early stage and stops converging to the optimum after the very first passes.
-This motivates us to develop the version with the variable metric as introduced in the main text.
+However, we observe from Figure~\ref{fig:san vs san-id} that SAN-id only performs well at the early stage and stops converging to the optimum after the first few passes over the data.
+This motivated us to develop the version with the variable metric as introduced in the main text.